 The registration of the covenant will be completed as soon as possible thereafter noting that administrative requirements may mean that the registration of the covenant with the titles office (currently called Land Use Victoria) takes a further 12 months to be completed and signed-off by the Commonwealth Minister for the Environment.
-This registration process is an administrative process only and will not prevent the commencement of the management actions of the OMP once the Credit Trading Agreement is executed since the funds are non-refundable.
+This registration process is an administrative process only and will not prevent the commencement of the management actions of the OMP once the agreement between TfN and Panorama is executed since the funds are non-refundable.

-The Credit Trading Agreement was executed on DD / Month / YYYY and henceforth is the date on which this OMP commenced.
+Payment for the application of a TfN covenant was finalised on DD / Month / YYYY and henceforth is the date on which this OMP commenced.

-1.8 Financial disclaimer
+1.7 Financial disclaimer

 Please note that any information provided in this OMP regarding financial arrangements is for information purposes only.
 This OMP is not designed to govern any financial arrangements regarding purchase, management or monitoring of the Offset area.
-The financial arrangements are governed by the Trust for Nature agreement and the Credit Trading Agreement.
+The financial arrangements are governed by the TfN agreement and the Credit Trading Agreement.